Swiss Grand Prix: Legislation

 On 6 June 2007, the National Council voted to lift the ban of circuit racing in Switzerland, 97 in favor and 77 opposed.
 However, the legislation was subsequently not ratified by the Council of States.
 In 2015 the Swiss government allowed a relaxation of the law, permitting head-to-head racing events to be held in Switzerland for electric vehicles only.
 As a result, on 10 June 2018, Switzerland hosted its first motor race in 64 years when the first Zürich ePrix was held as a round of the all-electric Formula E championship.
+In 2026, the ban was lifted entirely.